Caretaker (comics): Publication history

 The first Caretaker debuted in Ghost Rider vol. 3 #28 (August 1992) and was created by Howard Mackie and Andy Kubert.

 The second Caretaker debuted in Ghost Rider vol. 6 #26 and was created by Jason Aaron and Tan Eng Huat.

 Fictional character biography

 Caretaker (original)

-Caretaker is a member of The Blood, a mystical organization dedicated to fighting evil.
-He guards the Salem Fields Cemetery in Cypress Hills, Brooklyn, which serves as a prison for an ancient evil species.
+Caretaker is a member of The Blood, a mystical organization dedicated to fighting evil, with himself as the guardian of the family line associated with the ancient Medallion of Power.
+He watches over the Salem Fields Cemetery in Cypress Hills, Brooklyn, New York City.
+The cemetery has been the site of much magical evil, partly due to an ancient race of evil beings trapped beneath it.